sle3man/sle3man.github.io/_posts/2022-11-12-TN-Obtained.md

 The agent had a neutral face.
 The questions they asked were thorough enough to the point where they got the answers they needed, but not intrusive enough to make me feel like I was put in a hotel room and interrogated with a bright lamp aimed at me for a straight hour (I might blog about this in another life... haha)

-The very first thing they asked was for my bachlor's degree.
+The very first thing they asked was for my bachelor's degree.
 I carefully took it out of a reinforced cardboard tube and unfurled it.
 Handed it over to them for a copy.

 They then proceeded to ask me questions about my offer letter, support letter, and also took my transcript.